Ramadan 2024: When does it begin and what are the rules?

 Celebration marks ninth month in the Islamic calendar when the Quran is believed to have been revealed to the Prophet Muhammed

-Muslims around the globe have begun observing the holy month of Ramadan, a period of deep spiritual reflection and fasting that takes place every year.
+Muslims around the globe will begin observing the holy month of Ramadan, a period of deep spiritual reflection and fasting that takes place every year.

 The festival begins with the sighting of the crescent moon, which usually appears one night after a new moon.
 In 2024, Ramadan will begin on Sunday 10 March.
 One of the five pillars of Islam - along with faith, prayer, charity, and the pilgrimage - Ramadan commemorates the Quran first being revealed to the Prophet Muhammad, a sacred moment honoured with abstinence between sunrise and sunset.